 C corporations (and LLCs taxed as C corps) are subject to a 21% federal income tax rate.

-For all other business types, the tax bracket and tax rate depend on the business owner’s individual income tax bracket.
+For all other business types, the tax bracket and rate depend on the business owner’s individual income tax bracket.

 How do you know how much you’ll owe?

 The self-employment tax rate is generally 15.3% of your share of business income.
-(Your share of business income is 100% if you own a sole proprietorship or a single-member LLC.)
+Your share of business income is 100% if you own a sole proprietorship or a single-member LLC.

 If you issue paychecks to workers, your business is responsible for paying the employer’s share of Social Security, Medicare, and federal and state unemployment taxes.
+If you're running payroll manually, it's important to understand what you'll do before and after paying your W-2 workers.

 Employers are required to remit Social Security tax (12.4%) and Medicare tax (2.9%) to the IRS, but the burden is split between employers and employees.
 Your business pays 6.2% and 1.45%, respectively, of employee wages.
 You should deduct an equal amount from every paycheck.